 The Clean Vehicle Retrofit Accrediation Scheme (CVRAS)

-Full details of accredited solutions and test protocols are available from the EST CVRAS website.
+The scheme is managed by the Energy Saving Trust, with technical support from LowCVP.
+Full details of CVRAS, accredited technologies and suppliers are available from the CVRAS website.

 To support CVRAS, LowCVP has created a guide that explains the retrofit technologies on the market and their application in different vehicle segments, with supporting vehicle operator case studies, an outline of how they are accredited and the UK air policy framework driving the uptake of retrofit solutions.

 Download a copy of the Clean Vehicle Retrofit Technology Guide here.

 To support the development of new test procedures and accrediting retrofit technologies